schulze-paul/BA-Thesis/README.md

 microscopic surface features of different height.
 This paves the road for the development of a fully functional measuring method that is precise, fast, robust against vibrations and exhibits an extended depth of focus.

-Simulation and control software of white light interferometry methods.

 <h1 align=center >Simulation Results</h1>